gcunhase/SentenceCorrection/Datasets/README.md

 The files used for this were:
 * *clean_data.py*: pre-processesses the original data (*en* and *kr*), which are given in the Q&A format, so as to be in the format of one sentence per line.
 * *translate_sentences.py*:
-* : original Q&A dataset
+* : original Q&A dataset and final result
-* : final result

 ### Limitations
 The problem with this dataset was that the goal of a Q&A task is too different from our goal.
-In a Q&A task, the same set of nouns and verbs are constantly being repeated, there's no variety, and that results in an extremely limited vocabulary.
-Also, sentences are very short.
+There's no variety in a Q&A task and the sentences are very short.
+The same set of nouns and verbs are constantly being repeated, and that results in an extremely limited vocabulary.

 Example of Q&A:
 ```